Best Blender for Almond Milk (From Years of Experience)

 What I Love

-• It's easy to control variable speed with the knob.
-Crank things up when you want your almonds to be completely pulverized and turn it down if you want to add some cacao nibs and have them keep their texture.
+- It’s easy to control the variable speed with the knob.
+Crank things up when you want your almonds to be pulverized entirely, and turn it down if you’re going to add some cacao nibs and have them keep their texture.

-• The tamper comes in real handy when you're not blending with much liquid.
+- The tamper comes in real handy when you’re not blending with much liquid.
 It lets you push ingredients into the blades.
-It comes included unlike the Blendtec's Twister Jar.
+It comes included, unlike Blendtec’s Twister Jar.

-For a single person, the Nutribullet Pro 900 is a solid choice for almond milk.
+The Nutribullet Pro 900 is a solid choice for almond milk for a single person.

 What I Love